sudeeya/key-exchange/README.md

 # Key Excahnge
-Key exchange is an educational implementation of the Wu-Lam protocol, an authentication and key exchange protocol.
+Key exchange is an educational implementation of the Wu-Lam key exchange protocol.